Jace Prescott Dead, Brother Of Dallas Cowboys Quarterback Dak Prescott Dies At 31

 Jace was born on May 10, 1988, the second of three boys born to Nathaniel and Peggy Prescott.
 Jace, Dak, and their oldest brother Tad shared a close bond from childhood, as they were forced to depend on each other while their mother worked multiple jobs to make ends meet.

 That bond became even stronger after Peggy’s untimely death due to colon cancer in 2013.
-Tad revealed that his mother gave him one last request while she was on her deathbed: that the brothers stick together.
+Tad revealed to USA Today that his mother gave him one last request while she was on her deathbed: that the brothers stick together.

 “I know the proud she would have to see the growth in her three boys, and not only that but the way they were able to stay together.”